WICG/sanitizer-api/explainer.md

 The 'unsafe' methods will not apply any filtering if no explicit config is supplied.

+> [!Note] The 'unsafe' methods are being worked on here: https://github.com/whatwg/html/pull/9538

 ## Major differences to previously proposed APIs:

 The currently proposed API differs in a number of aspects: